nashthecoder/mycodeop-mvp/Desktop/NashCodeOp/mvp/Readme.md

 #Grant Tracker
 # Full Stack To Do App

-# If conains the following features:
+# It should contain the following features:
 Submit and monitor grant reports
 Check the status of grant payments
-Receive email notifications on reports uploaded and payments disbursed
+Receive email notifications on reports
+Uploaded and payments disbursed
 Request a copy of a grant letter
 Update contact, staff, and payment information